syatheen/NIDIS/README.md

 The following software serves as an operational version for the NIDIS map outputs.
 Internal progress sheet can be located [here](https://nasa-my.sharepoint.com/:x:/r/personal/jacaraba_ndc_nasa_gov/Documents/WorkDocuments/Projects/ILAB/2024-SONI-Parallel/Indicators_Data_Dictionary_nClimGrid_Resolution_ILAB.xlsx?d=w4d5e4812cb06468d819235dcd8268571&csf=1&web=1&e=cnB6yV).

+## RUNS ON DISCOVER

+- My current goal is 9 indicators per day completely done so we can finish with the current outputs in 10 days.

 ## Background

 From Yatheendradas et al. (2023), "Quantifying the Importance of Selected Drought Indicators for the United States Drought Monitor":